kumahq/kuma-gui/OWNERS.md

-# Kuma Maintainers
+# Kuma maintainers

 This page lists all maintainers for **this** repository.
 Each repository in the [Kuma organization](https://github.com/kumahq/) will list their repository maintainers in their own `OWNERS.md` file.

 Please see [GOVERNANCE.md](GOVERNANCE.md) for governance guidelines and responsibilities for the maintainers.

-# Maintainers
+## Maintainers

 In alphabetical order: